 TRAVEL EXPENSES: Travel costs are either (a) the cheapest economy class airfare from the researchers' place of work to the observatory, or (b) the actual cost of travel, whichever is more economical.
 Train tickets can be also covered if needed.
 The following cannot be considered as allowable costs: private car costs, Rental cars (apart from the rental car at the Observatory), local travels in the city or locality of your home institution or any other travel costs not mentioned above.

 ACCOMMODATION AND SUBSISTENCE: Accommodation and Subsistence costs for the entire duration of the observing run (plus a minimum number of nights really necessary), including food and lodging, but excluding telephone calls, laundry and any other extras, are eligible.
 Users are invited to book at OT/ORM Residence.
 The SOLARNET Project Office will inform staff at the Residences about this funding support, so users will not be invoiced at their departure.
 Additional nights at sea-level or at the country of origin, when really necessary, such as in case of early morning flights, will be either refunded or directly paid by the SOLARNET Project Office.
-Other accommodation costs (additional nights on-site and/or at the country of origin) will not be refunded.
+Other accommodation costs (additional nights on-site or sea-level or at the country of origin) will not be refunded.
 For private holidays, the users should book their own hotels.
 If additional flight costs are incurred due to private holidays, then the users are expected to take care of the additional flight costs.

 TAS Eligibility Criteria

 To apply for access to the telescopes and instruments offered by SOLARNET, a user group must satisfy the following conditions:

 a.
 The user group leader and the majority of the users must work in a country other than the country(ies) where the installation is located i.e. the legal entity(ies) operating the infrastructure is(are) established.